 The thing is, piggy banks move with the times, they always have.
 From shape, size, material and design, they reflect the world around them, Pigzbe is the natural successor to the lineage of piggy banks, and our vision for Pigzbe is to bring together the best of the features of our ancestor piggy banks.

 In a world of digital money, contactless payments and V-Bucks ( from Fortnite, guys!) kids are interacting with cashless and less.
 But they also need to learn those same lessons of dropping money in a slot, saving up the efforts of hard work and finally getting the reward.

-With our Piggy Wallet, we stand on the shoulders of our ancestors piggy banks, all the way back to Java in the 14th century AD.
+With our digital piggy bank, we stand on the shoulders of our ancestors piggy banks, all the way back to Java in the 14th century AD.